 Supervision.
-Counselor Education and Supervision is a unique area of training that provides doctoral level educational and experiential preparation to meet needs related to career areas such as advanced clinical practitioners; clinical supervisors; mental health agency administrators and school counseling administrators; and counselor educators.
-Looking forward the needs for trained professionals in these areas is expected to grow.
-Attaining success in these fields will be related to obtaining an educational background in Counselor Education and Supervision that is based on the best standards of practice which are those set forth by the Council for Accreditation of Counseling and Related Programs or CACREP.
-The Doctor of Education (Ed.D.) with a concentration in Counselor Education and Supervision at Eastern Kentucky University has been designed to be in alignment with these standards which stipulate training in five specific areas including Counseling; Supervision; Teaching Research and Scholarship; and Leadership and Advocacy.
-The Ed.D. concentration in Counselor Education and Supervision also includes coursework that prepares graduates to work with clients and students in the rural areas of the state including the Appalachian region.
-Students in the doctoral program will choose an area of specialization: either clinical mental health counseling or school counseling.
-Additionally, each student and his or her advisor will create a specialized 600 hour internship designed to meet the student's interests and future career path.
+Counselor Education and Supervision is a unique area of training that provides doctoral level educational and experiential preparation for advanced clinical practitioners; clinical supervisors; mental health agency administrators and school counseling administrators; as well as counselor educators.
+The need for trained professionals in these areas is expected to grow faster than the national average.
+Attaining success in these fields will be related to obtaining an educational background in Counselor Education and Supervision that is based on the best standards of practice as set forth by the Council for Accreditation of Counseling and Related Programs or CACREP.
+The Doctor of Education (Ed.D.) with a concentration in Counselor Education and Supervision at Eastern Kentucky University has been designed to align with these standards which stipulate training in five specific areas including Counseling; Supervision; Teaching Research and Scholarship; and Leadership and Advocacy.
+Each student and his or her advisor will create a specialized 600-hour internship designed to meet the student's interests and future career path.
 Students will receive individual attention and mentoring to help them make the most of their doctoral training experience.

-The decision to admit a student to doctoral work constitutes a major commitment from the faculty in the form of advising, teaching, chairing and serving on the committee, preparing and evaluating examinations, and guiding the dissertation to successful completion.
-The application window for potential candidates opens for two months during the spring semester, beginning January 1st and ending March 1st.
-Upon successful review, candidates are admitted to the program effective the next summer or the next fall
+The decision to admit a student to doctoral work constitutes a major commitment from the faculty in the form of advising, a major commitment from the faculty in the form of advising, teaching, chairing and serving on the committee, preparing and evaluating examinations, and guiding the dissertation to successful completion.
+The applications are due by March 1 for admission in the following fall semester.
+Applications received after March 1 may be considered for Spring admission pending availability of openings in the programs.